peteski22/document-to-podcast/README.md

   - Minimum RAM: 8 GB
   - Disk space: 20 GB minimum

+## Troubleshooting

+If you are having issues / bugs, check our [Troubleshooting](https://mozilla-ai.github.io/document-to-podcast/getting-started/#troubleshooting) section, before opening a new issue.

 ## License

 This project is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for details.